Tropical curves with a singularity in a fixed point

 Then $L_{\mathcal{A}_2}$ is set of vectors in $L$ where the fourth and the fifth component vanish, and it is thus the zero space, while in $L_{\mathcal{A}_1}$ the first component has to vanish and it is thus generated by $(0,1,0,-2,1)$.
 We get

 and the codimension of the cone in the secondary fan corresponding to the marked subdivision $T$ is one. \end{example}

-\begin{remark} A cone in the secondary fan is of codimension one if and only if exactly one of the $\mathcal{A}_i$ of the corresponding marked subdivision contains a circuit and it contains exactly one circuit.
+\begin{remark} A cone in the secondary fan is of codimension one if and only if one of the $\mathcal{A}_i$ of the corresponding marked subdivision contains a circuit, and this circuit is unique.
 Here, a \emph{circuit} is a set of lattice points that is affinely dependent but such that each proper subset is affinely independent.
 Figure \ref{fig:circuits} shows all types of circuits that can appear for point configurations in the plane together with some marked subdivisions of codimension one.

 \end{remark}